srcimon/screwbox/docs/docs/guides/dynamic-fluids/index.md

 ## Sound and particle effects

-To add real interaction to the fluid a `FluidEffectsComponent` can be added.
+To add real interaction to the fluid a `SloshEffectsComponent` can be added.
 This component automatically adds sound and particle effects when physics objects interact with the fluid.
 The component can be customized with own thresholds, scheduler and assets.